Article Image

 Op-Med is a collection of original articles contributed by Doximity members.

 Delivering babies is predominantly a source of joy, with just a small fraction of heartbreak, but this heartbreak can be devastating.
-I recently thought more about devastating outcomes while counseling a patient about her baby’s newly discovered, severe neural tube birth defect (“NTDs”).
-As a physician with a special interest in Lifestyle Medicine (which focuses on six key pillars of behavioral interventions to improve outcomes or to cure pathology — whole food, plant based nutrition, stress management, avoidance of risky substances, restorative sleep, social connection, and physical activity), I know we need more preventive medicine strategies to help patients focus on nutrition to prevent, heal, or even cure.
+I recently thought more about devastating outcomes while counseling a patient about her baby’s newly discovered, severe neural tube birth defect (“NTD”).
+As a physician with a special interest in lifestyle medicine (which focuses on six key pillars of behavioral interventions to improve outcomes or to cure pathology — whole food, plant based nutrition, stress management, avoidance of risky substances, restorative sleep, social connection, and physical activity), I know we need more preventive medicine strategies to help patients focus on nutrition to prevent, heal, or even cure.
 We know that nutrition can play an essential role with NTDs.

-NTDs which can include spina bifida and anencephaly can sometimes be prevented through folic acid consumption in a prenatal vitamin.
+NTDs, which can include spina bifida and anencephaly, can sometimes be prevented through folic acid consumption in a prenatal vitamin.
 Nutrition is important too, as folate is present in many foods, such as leafy greens.
 The FDA mandated folic acid supplementation in all enriched grain products to reduce this birth defect in 1998.
 Since then, the CDC estimates that NTDs have dropped by up to 35%, showing that though not all NTDs can be prevented through this intervention, food fortification does reduce incidence.
 Still, there remains a critical oversight, particularly concerning the Latino community: the absence of folic acid fortification in corn masa flour.

 According to the CDC, Latinas have the highest risk of NTDs.
 While there are several reasons to explain this statistic and many are not modifiable, some of the risk may be explained by a heavier reliance on corn masa flour as a staple in their diet.
 While the FDA approved voluntary folic acid fortification of masa in 2016, it is estimated that only about 10% of manufacturers have complied with the new guidelines.
 As such, the Latino community may not have benefited from the well-established fortification strategy in existence.